 She chose a dark green paint as the base colour, as she wanted this space to feel sumptuous.
 A mix of plain and patterned bed linen gives the bed a layered look.
 ‘The pink velvet headboard and brass details provide the luxurious finish I was after,’ she says.

-The owner wanted to have some fun with the kids’ rooms.
+The owner wanted to have some fun with the nursery idea.
 ‘As this room is a little on the small side, I decided to keep the walls white and instead add colour to the ceiling with a quirky cactus wallpaper,’ she says.

 The family bathroom is one of the owner’s favourite rooms.
 ‘It’s a combination of fun and luxury and sums up my design personality perfectly!’ she says.